marisks/blog/src/documents/posts/2015-04-27-f-sharp-xaml-application-mvvm-vs-mvc.html.md

 </p>

 # Introduction

 I am mainly Web developer and haven't created much desktop applications.
 I started some toy project and wanted to try creating desktop application in WPF.
 I wanted to follow best practices and started to look what approaches are used to build Xaml apps.
-Most common choice is [MVVM](http://en.wikipedia.org/wiki/Model_View_ViewModel), but recently I was reading the book [F# Deep Dives](http://www.manning.com/petricek2/) where [Dmitry Morozov](https://twitter.com/mitekm) described [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) approach.
+Most common choice is [MVVM](http://en.wikipedia.org/wiki/Model_View_ViewModel), but recently I was reading the book [F# Deep Dives](http://www.manning.com/petricek2/) where [Dmitry Morozov](https://twitter.com/mitekm) described [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) way.
 Thanks to the [FsXaml type provider](https://github.com/fsprojects/FsXaml) implementing both approaches now is really easy.

 Sample project described in this article is simple game score board.
 You can increase/decrease score for each team and reset score to zero when starting new game.